Legal thriller: Impact of genre

-The legal thriller genre has impacted culture, schools, and universities.
-As an example, the novel, To Kill A Mockingbird is acclaimed for inspiring American culture.
-Harper Lee has provided a new understanding of the Southern women voice, as Eichelberger, Professor of Southern Literature at the College of Charleston stated people “didn’t really understand the South and looked down upon it…”
+The legal thriller genre has had an expansive impact in the field of literature, film, and television.
+From its early exploration of social justice through novels such as Presumed Innocent and To Kill a Mockingbird to its influence on contemporary media such as Suits and How to Get Away with Murder, the genre has not only entertained but also educated audiences on legal intricacies and the moral dilemmas experienced in the courtroom.

+Novels

-In addition, the novel as a legal thriller worldwide sale topped 40 million and won numerous prizes such as the Pulitzer Prize.
-The novel also translated into a film, receiving nominations in various categories such as best actress, music and cinematography and won the 1963 Oscars.
-It has impacted schools through becoming a part of the syllabus reading list for learning, as it addresses timeless concepts of racism and social injustice, relevant to America.
+Harper Lee's To Kill A Mockingbird sold worldwide and won numerous awards including the Pulitzer Prize for fiction.
+The novel was also translated into a film for which it received nominations in various categories such as best actress, music and cinematography and won the 1963 Oscars.
+It has impacted schools by becoming a part of the syllabus reading list for learning, as it addresses timeless concepts of racism and social injustice relevant to America.

-Scott Turow's novel, Presumed Innocent was an explosive bestseller in 1987.
-His story introduced the sub-genre of the legal thriller through incorporating aspects of the criminal trial process.
-The core inspiration of Turow's work is the examination of a witness during a trial, the story stemming from the lawyer's own experiences.
+Scott Turow's novel Presumed Innocent was a bestseller in 1987.
+His story introduced the sub-genre of the legal thriller by incorporating aspects of the criminal trial process.
+The core inspiration of Turow's work is examining a witness during a trial, the story stemming from the lawyer's own experiences.

 Legal thriller books instigate the need for equality.
-The National Public Radio provides coverage of the legal thriller memoir, Just Mercy (book).
-Brian Stevenson provides insight into shaping the need for equality within America, as there has been a hundred years of supremacism and violence against black people in America.
+The National Public Radio provides coverage of the legal thriller memoir, Just Mercy.
+Brian Stevenson provides insight into shaping the need for equality within America, as there have been a hundred years of supremacism and violence against black people in America.

-The film, Just Mercy raises the themes of equality and justice for the racial injustice against black African Americans in the United States of America.
+The film, Just Mercy, raises the themes of equality and justice for the racial injustice against black African Americans in the United States of America.
 It has introduced the social issue of the death penalty, as American people disapproved of it after watching the film.
 The legal thriller enlightens hope that complex social issues such as the death penalty have the potential to change.